 I've always believed "What Would Jesus Do" is an important question to consider in every decision I make, but I have never actually worn a WWJD bracelet.
 Well, I think I finally figured out why not.

-It's because WWJD is a question!
-I was always worried that by wearing one and using it to help guide my actions, I would likely end up being satisfied with whatever "churchy" answer I could come up with, but then do nothing to act on it.
-The only thing helped in this scenario would be my ego.
+It's because WWJD is a question.
+And knowing enough about myself and how I function, I figured I'd end up being satisfied with whatever answer I could come up with but then do nothing to act on it.

-If we look at the life of Jesus, we see a man who doesn't simply answer people's questions about how to live, He shows them.
-Jesus doesn't speak empty words but backs them up by what He does.
+Because if we look at the life of Jesus, we see a man who doesn't simply answer people's questions.
+He shows them what to do.
+He demonstrates what it means to truly live.

 You know, as Christians, we really shouldn't be okay with simply knowing how to answer the question, 'What Would Jesus Do?"
 We need to actually do it.

 "When he had washed their feet and put on his outer garments and resumed his place, he said to them, “Do you understand what I have done to you?
 You call me Teacher and Lord, and you are right, for so I am.
 If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another's feet."